 - Use of simple elements

-The Death of Depth
+The Death of Depth in Design

 Depth is now dead.
 A new design trend is ruling the block.
 Unlike the previous design trends where we couldn’t live without drop shadows, strokes, bevels and gradients, the new flat design style focuses more on simple 2D blueprint.